Everything MSMEs Need To Know About GST

 What Are The Different Tax Slabs Of GST?

 India has four GST slabs: 5%, 12%, 18%, and 28%.
-The GST council may need to revise those slabs at times.
+The GST Council may need to revise those slabs at times, as part of the functions of the GST Council to ensure fair and effective tax policies.
 The lowest tax slab is for essential items like food medicines, while the highest is for luxury items like AC, gutkha, tobacco products, etc. The table below explains GST rates and the articles covered by them.

 5% GST slab